vecorel/cli/README.md

 To create a fiboa-compliant GeoParquet for a fiboa-compliant set of GeoJSON files containing Features or FeatureCollections, you can for example run:

-- `fiboa create geojson/example.json -o test.parquet -c geojson/collection.json`
+- `fiboa create-geoparquet geojson/example.json -o test.parquet -c geojson/collection.json`

-Check `fiboa create --help` for more details.
+Check `fiboa create-geoparquet --help` for more details.

 ## Inspect fiboa GeoParquet file